klyonrad/our-mystery-lunch/README.md

 ## Features omitted

-The features *images of employees* and *authentication* are not present.
+The feature *authentication* is not present.
 Did not consider it relevant to show that I can click together `devise` and I don't have infinite time

 ## Mystery feature